Thankful Thursday #1

 8. I'm thankful that Sissy is potty trained!

-As soon as I learned I was pregnant with Fuzzy Fuzzerton, I knew I didn't want to be changing two sets of diapers every day.
-So, I set out on a mission to potty train my then 1-year-old daughter.
-She picked up on it very quickly, and has always done so well.
-We still wear pull-ups when we leave the house, and she isn't perfect at remembering to tell me she has to potty when we're away from home.
-But at home, she is 100% potty trained.
-I'll take it!
+As soon as I found out I was pregnant with Little Nuggerton I knew I did NOT want to be changing two sets of diapers every day.
+I set out on a mission to potty train my then 1-year-old daughter.
+She picked up on it very quickly and did very well.
+We still wear pull-ups when we leave the house and she isn't perfect at remembering to tell me she has to go potty in public places, but at home she is 100% potty trained.
+I will take it!

-9. I'm thankful that Fuzz Ball has started sleeping through the night!
+9. I'm thankful that my little nugget has started sleeping through the night!

 He developed a routine last week.
 Yay!
 He is great for me throughout the day, and becoming so much more alert (I love the cross-eyed looks.
 I am going to miss this phase in another month or two).
-But almost every evening, starting around 6pm (i.e. dinner time for the rest of the family) he goes through about 3-4 hours of being colicky.
+However, almost every evening, starting around 6pm (i.e. dinner time for the rest of the family) he goes through about 3-4 hours of being colicky.
 All he wants to do is eat, burp, spit up, and cry.
-It is a bit challenging to prepare dinner and take care of him like that, but we've all learned to form a system together, and both Stud and Bubba have been wonderful to chip in and help.
-A lot of times, I'll prep dinner ahead of time so that even if I can't do all of the cooking, myself, Stud and Bubba can help out by finishing the cooking.
+It is a bit challenging to prepare dinner and take care of him like that, but we've all learned to form a system together, and both my Stud and Bubby have been wonderful to chip in and help.
+A lot of times I'll prep dinner ahead of time so that even if I can't do all of the cooking on my own, the hubs and Bubby can cook.
 Crock pot recipes are a life-saver.
-Don't worry, I'll post some recipes for all of you other busy momma's.
+I'll try and post some recipes for all of you other busy mamma's soon.

-Finally, around 10pm Fuzz Ball will settle down after one last feeding, and sleep until 6:30 am-ish.
-It's awesome.
+Finally, around 10pm Little Nugget will settle down after one last feeding, and sleep until 6:30 am-ish.
+It's amazing.
 I either go straight to bed with him and my hubby, or I catch up on some writing, laundry, reading, showering, etc. It's usually the latter.
 Very rarely am I able to go to bed at 10:00, as much as I try to push myself to keep that schedule.
-But I'm just happy to have a couple of hours at night, to myself.
+I'm just happy to have a couple of hours at night to myself.
 It's quiet, peaceful, and I can get stuff done without being interrupted (like going potty!).

 10. I'm thankful that I already lost 30 lbs!!!!!!

 Yep, since the night I went into labor, 6 weeks ago, I lost 30 pounds.
 Okay, so some of it was from having the baby and all of that other junk in my body, which added up to about 10-12 lbs.
 But that's still about 20 lbs of my own weight which I lost.
 I'll admit, I was already gaining weight before I got pregnant.
 Last year was such a busy and crazy year for us, and because of the stress I didn't make eating healthy one of my top priorities (as I usually try to do).
 Needless to say, as I was pregnant I continued to follow my cravings and gain weight on top of the natural baby weight gain.
-I am 10 pounds away from my starting pregnancy weight, and 40 lbs from where I want to be.
-But I lost 30 lbs, already, people.
+I am 10 pounds away from my starting pregnancy weight, and 40 lbs from where I want to be, but I lost 30 lbs.
 Within a month and a half.
-I feel pretty good about that!
-Let me enjoy the moment.
+That's what matters, people.
+Let me enjoy my moment.

-So there are my 10 Things of Thankful for this week.
-By the time we reach Thursday, amongst all the stress sometimes it's good to remind ourselves that there are still things in life to be thankful for.
-I would love to hear from my readers!
-What are some things you're thankful for today?
-Don't worry, I won't make you list ten things.
+There you have my 10 Things of Thankful for this week.
+By the time we reach Thursday in our week, amidst all of the stress sometimes it's good to remind ourselves that there are still things in life to be thankful for.
+I would love to hear from you!
+What are some things you're thankful for?